k19tvan/W3Band/README.md

 ## INSTALLATION:
 You can istall this html code through some steps:
->  - Create new local repository: git init
+>- Create new local repository: git init
->  - Config name and mail which are your github's name and email:
+> -Config name and mail which are your github's name and email:
 >  - git config --global user.name [user's name]
 >  - git confit --global user.email [user's email]
->  - clone project to your workspace: git clone [github-repository-link] Now, you can adjust and run this code according to your favorite.
+>- Clone project to your workspace: git clone [github-repository-link]

+Now, you can adjust and run this code according to your favorite.

 ## HOW TO USE: